spocchio/ApplePi/README.md

 	Parameters: `call(object,self,method,parameters,f)`

 	* object is the name of the app you want to execute
-	* self is the instace id (because you can open multiple applications like the Shell, see the chapter ***Multiple Instances***), you can take it as an empty string at the moment
+	* self is the instace id (because you can open multiple applications like the Shell, see the sub-chapter ***Multiple initialization***), you can take it as an empty string at the moment
 	* method, is the method to call inside the object `object`.
 	* parameters, the parameters of the function, have to stay in a dictionary, like `{'key':'value'}`
 	* f, a callback called with the result of the function `method`